TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/ProjectStructure/Index.rst

 :ref:`extension <t3start:extensions_index>` that contains all the templates, styles, images and other assets required for the theme.

-The sitepackage is typically stored locally and then linked inte the :file:`vendor` folder via a symlink.
+The sitepackage is typically stored locally and then linked into the :file:`vendor` folder via a symlink.
 Many projects also require custom extensions, which can also be stored in this location.